bingeli1212/nitrile-preview/doc/DOC-diagram.md

 in degrees.

-# The barchart-operation
+# The 'barchart' command

 The 'barchart' is another compound command that is to be used with many subcommands.
 Following is a list of some of its subcommands.

-- barchart.setup xorigin yorigin xwidth ywidth xrange yrange
+- barchart-setup xorigin yorigin xwidth ywidth xrange yrange
-- barchart.bbox
+- barchart-bbox
-- barchart.vbar
+- barchart-vbar
-- barchart.ytick
+- barchart-ytick
-- barchart.xtext
+- barchart-xtext

-The 'barchart.setup' command would setup the barchart and config it.
+The 'barchart-setup' command would setup the barchart and config it.
 The 'xorigin' and 'yorigin' are to state the grid coordinates where lower left hand corner is to appear in the Diagram.
 Note that this number is subject to current settings of 'refx', 'refy', 'refsx' and